DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard/appendices.md

 Similar to the Department of Public Health’s 2011 race and ethnicity guidelines, collection of detailed race/ethnicity information is permitted as long as the values can be rolled up into one the the 7 values in this standard.

-## Appendix B. Background on Mapping and Transformation Rules
+## Appendix F. Background on Mapping and Transformation Rules

 The San Francisco Recommended Standard provides rules for mapping and transforming the standard to external or historical data collection methodologies.
 Below we provide background on the Largest Group other than White rule.